 The goal of the database is to provide legal information and analysis about the current law and practice of capital punishment around the world.
 Our research therefore left aside countries that have abolished the death penalty.

 It is not always a simple matter, however, to assign the black-and-white labels of "abolitionist" and "retentionist."
 We include in our database those countries under whose laws the death penalty is a legal criminal punishment.
 If a country has carried out an execution in the past ten years, we call it "retentionist."
 If capital punishment is on a country’s statute books, but no execution has been carried out in the past ten years, we call it "abolitionist de facto," acknowledging that the path to abolition can include intermediate stages, but also recognizing that where the law allows it, capital punishment can very quickly become a feature of the criminal justice system once more.
 (These are the definitions adopted by the United Nations Secretary General in her quinquennial reports regarding the status of the death penalty worldwide.)

 We did not, however, include countries that have abolished the death penalty for "ordinary crimes" (crimes defined in criminal codes or by the common law, such as aggravated murder or rape), but may retain it for crimes occurring under extraordinary circumstances, such as treason, war crimes or crimes against humanity.
 These countries typically have not executed in several decades, and have expressed no intention of carrying out executions in the future.
-As of August 2015 there are six countries which have abolished the death penalty for ordinary crimes: Brazil, Chile, El Salvador, Fiji, Israel, Kazakstan, and Peru.
+As of August 2015 there are six countries which have abolished the death penalty for ordinary crimes: Brazil, Chile, El Salvador, Israel, Kazakhstan, and Peru.